-If you’ve ever felt like your meal was missing something, this Lemon Herb Tahini Sauce is here to help in just 5 minutes.
-Drizzle it over roasted veggies or grains, toss it with wraps, spread it on sandwiches, or just dunk everything in sight.
+If your meal lacks a spark, this 5-minute Lemon Herb Tahini Sauce has you covered.
+Use it as a dressing, marinade, or dip.
+Drizzle over roasted veggies or grains, toss with wraps, spread on sandwiches, or dip your favorite dippers.

 I’m a sauce junkie and always have a sauce ready to go in the fridge.
 I love a good drizzle, dip, or spread - whether it’s my Cuban Chimichurri Sauce, Easy Vegan Ranch Dressing, or Vegan Tzatziki Sauce.